Spring 2022 Edition

 You can also purchase additional copies of Development magazine for $5 each.

-To purchase reprints, additional copies of Development magazine or if you have questions, please contact Kathy Jackson.
+To purchase reprints, additional copies of Development magazine, license an article or if you have questions, please contact Kathy Jackson.